Memorial Garden and Stone Dedicated in Pomeroy

 The Worshipful District Master, W. Bro Ian Hayes extended a warm welcome to everyone present and the District Chaplain W. Bro.
 Rev. Trevor Boyd conducted the act of worship with the praise being led by Mulnagore Accordion Band.

-The Act of Dedication was carried out by W. Bro.
-Rev. Trevor Boyd.
-Remarks were made by W. Bro.
-Keith Harbinson, Assistant Grand Master, Grand Orange Lodge of Ireland, M. W. Sir Knt.
-Rev. William Anderson, Sovereign Grand Master, Royal Black Institution, Rt.
-W. Bro.
-Robert Abernethy, Co.
-Tyrone Grand Master and Major Jay Nethercott BEM.

-See the full story and all the pictures in this week's Tyrone Courier, or check out our epaper
+Full story and photos in this week's Courier or check out our e-paper.